-In addition, change the fluid and filter if the transmission is disassembled for any reason.
+In addition, change the fluid and filter if the fluid 7 becomes contaminated (with water, etc.), or if the transmission is disassembled for any reason.

 Rear Drive Assembly (RDA) - AWD Models Only

 Lubricant Selection

 Use only the manufacturer's recommended fluid.
 Refer to "Fluids, Lubricants, and Genuine Parts" in "Maintaining Your Vehicle" for further information.